Thats-so-Mo/Hogwarts-Legacy-Wand/README.md

 # Hogwarts-Legacy-Wand
 ### Use the Kano Wand for Hogwarts Legacy (PC Only)

-The basic idea behind this project is to convert the gestures/movements of the wand into keyboard button presses.
+The basic idea behind this project is to convert the gestures/movements of the wand into keyboard button presses with the help of a Raspberry Pi Zero.

 This uses GammaGames' Kano_wand module/code (https://github.com/GammaGames/kano_wand) and I have a copy of their code/module included within my respiority as a way to make it easier for people to clone.
 He has two respositories dedicated to the kano wand;https://github.com/GammaGames/kano_wand and https://github.com/GammaGames/kano-wand-demos (PLEASE CHECK THEM OUT).